Skip to main content

 It works to restore energy homeostasis by stimulating processes that generate ATP, such as glucose uptake and fatty acid oxidation, while simultaneously inhibiting anabolic processes that consume ATP, such as protein and glycogen synthesis.
 This is a critical survival mechanism that ensures cellular integrity during periods of high metabolic demand.

 Conversely, mTOR, specifically the mTORC1 complex, is the primary regulator of cellular growth and proliferation.
 It is activated by anabolic signals, including growth factors like IGF-1, sufficient amino acid availability, and hormones like testosterone.
-When activated, mTORC1 promotes by phosphorylating key downstream targets, including the p70S6 kinase (S6K1) and the eukaryotic initiation factor 4E-binding protein 1 (4E-BP1).
-Phosphorylation of 4E-BP1 causes it to release from the translation initiation factor eIF4E, allowing for the assembly of the translation machinery and the synthesis of new proteins, leading to muscle hypertrophy.
+When activated, mTORC1 promotes protein synthesis by phosphorylating key downstream targets, including the p70S6 kinase (S6K1) and the eukaryotic initiation factor 4E-binding protein 1 (4E-BP1).

 At first glance, the actions of AMPK and mTOR appear oppositional.
 Indeed, one of the mechanisms by which AMPK conserves energy is by directly and indirectly inhibiting mTORC1 activity.
-This is why is acutely suppressed during a bout of intense resistance exercise; the high energy demand activates AMPK, which puts a temporary brake on the energy-expensive process of building new tissue.
+This is why muscle protein synthesis is acutely suppressed during a bout of intense resistance exercise; the high energy demand activates AMPK, which puts a temporary brake on the energy-expensive process of building new tissue.
 The true synergy, however, lies in the temporal sequencing of their activation.

 The sequenced activation of AMPK during exercise followed by robust mTOR activation during recovery creates the ideal condition for muscle adaptation and growth.